 Are You Intimidated By Phyllo?

-For these Mini Baklava Rolls With Citrus Honey, one sheet will yield two bites.
+*For my Mini Baklava Rolls With Citrus Honey, one sheet will yield two rolls.

 Things to keep in mind when working with Phyllo dough: